Treehouse of Horror VIII: "Fly vs. Fly"

-Easy-Bake Coven
+"Easy-Bake Coven"

 In 1649, the town is witness to many witch burnings.
 In the church, the townspeople try to figure out whom to condemn next.
 People begin accusing others and soon they erupt into chaos, until Marge intervenes.

 She tries to talk sense into the townspeople, but Moe accuses her of being a witch.
 Quimby assures her that she is entitled to due process which means she will be thrown off a cliff with a broomstick; if she is a witch she will be able to fly to safety, in which case the authorities expect her to report back for punishment.
 If she is not a witch, then she will fall to an honorable Christian death.
-After being shoved off the cliff, Marge flies up on the broomstick revealing that she really is a witch and vows to conquer the whole town.
-She returns to her sisters Patty and Selma.
+After being shoved off the cliff, Marge flies up on the broomstick revealing that she really is a witch, turning Chief Wiggum into a giant gopher and officers Lou and Eddie into a fairy and snowman, before returning to her sisters Patty and Selma.
 The sisters watch Ned and Maude Flanders talking about how the witches eat children, which gives them the notion to do just that.
 They knock on the Flanders' door and demand their sons, but before they leave, Maude offers the witches gingerbread men instead.
 The witches like these better than the children so they go to each house, getting goodies in exchange for not eating the children.
-As they fly off, the Sea Captain says that is how the tradition of Halloween and trick-or-treating started.
+As they fly off, Captain McCallister says that is how the tradition of Halloween and trick-or-treating started.